 The purpose of this assignment is to enhance the student's ability to recognize their learning needs and develop strategies to meet those needs.
-Students will develop three educational goals specific to their current learning needs as third-year medical students which are appropriate for the learning environment, and able to be achieved in the allotted time.
+Students will develop three (3) educational goals specific to their current learning needs as third-year medical students which are appropriate for the learning environment, and able to be achieved in the allotted time.
 Students will create a strategy for self-improvement that includes appropriate evidence-based resources, with pre-selected benchmarks by which they will assess their progress.
 Using these benchmarks, students will track the advancement of clinical skill, knowledge, or behavior throughout the rotation.
 Examples of exemplary student performance are available on the Canvas M.D.
-Clerkships AY2024-2025 site Family Medicine page.
+Clerkships AY2025-2026 site Family Medicine page.

-Students are required to discuss a preliminary plan regarding their personal goals with their assigned Clinical Faculty and Clerkship Director no later than Saturday at the end of the first week of the clerkship, or by the end of the 4th week for LIC students.
+Students are required to discuss a preliminary plan regarding their personal goals with their assigned Clinical Faculty and Clerkship Director no later than Saturday at the end of the first week of the clerkship.
+LIC students are expected to discuss their preliminary plan by the end of the 4th week.
 Students are encouraged to seek and incorporate feedback from their Clerkship Director before submitting a final report at the end of the clerkship.